reflectoring/reflectoring.github.io/content/blog/2022/2022-01-30-getting-started-with-express.md

 This function takes two parameters:
 - **Route Path**: The route path is sent as the first parameter.
 It is in the form of a URL that will be matched with the URL of the HTTP request received by the server.
 In this case, we are using a route path: `/`, which is the root of our website.
 This route will match GET requests sent from URL: `localhost:3000`.
 Instead of using fixed URLs, we can also use string patterns, or regular expressions to define route paths.

 - **Handler Function**: The second parameter is a function with two arguments: `request`, and `response`, also called the `Handler Function`.
 The first argument of the handler function: `request` represents the HTTP request that was sent to the server.
-We can use this object to extract information like request headers, and request parameters sent as a query string, path parameters, or request body.
-The second argument: `response` represents the response that we will be sending back to the client.
+We can use this object to extract information about the HTTP request like request headers, and request parameters sent as a query string, path parameters, request body, etc. The second argument: `response` represents the HTTP response that we will be sending back to the client.

 Here, we are calling the `send()` method on the `response` object to send back a response in plain text: `response for GET request`.